Azure/sg-aks-workshop/validate-scenarios/README.md

 * Restrict Creation of Public IPs
 * Implement & Deploy Image Processing Application
 * Easily rollout new versions of Application

+## Validation

+The rest of this section shows how we can validate the requirements above:

+* Exec into a Container and get an Alert
+* Try to pull from a non-whitelisted Container Registry
+* Alert on Kubernetes Version
+* Validate Traffic Restriction between Namespaces
+* View Chargeback Dashboard
+* Validate RBAC via Azure AD Login to a Namespace
+* SSL Offloading happens at Ingress Controller
+* View Application Telemetry Dashboard
+* View Azure Security Center Compliance Dashboard
+* Try to create Public IP
+* Does the Application Run

 ## Next Steps